Victory886/IDMPhotoBrowser/README.markdown

 IDMPhotoBrowser is a new implementation based on [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser).

+Now: Modified like WeChat.
-We've added both user experience and technical features inspired by Facebook's and Tweetbot's photo browsers.
+Origin: We've added both user experience and technical features inspired by Facebook's and Tweetbot's photo browsers.

 ## New features:
 - Uses ARC